Apopa

 Apopa is a municipality in the San Salvador department of El Salvador.
-Probably the seventh biggest city in El Salvador with a little more than 150,000 people, the city has now collided with Soyapango and San Salvador, making it part of the Great San Salvador Metro (with a 1,900,000 2010 population estimate).
+Probably the seventh biggest city in El Salvador with a little more than 150,000 people, the city has now collided with Soyapango and San Salvador, making it part of the San Salvador metropolitan area (with a 1,900,000 2010 population estimate).

 Toponymy

 The toponym Apopa means "a place with mist". lugar de vapores de agua.

 Geography

 Hydography: The rivers crossing this municipality are Acelhuate, Las Cañas, Guaycume and Tomayate river.